anettrolikova/planett/index.md

 - April 2019 volunteered on my first ETHGlobal event - ETH Cape Town hackathon where I started to look for my first community gig in Ethereum.
 - May 2019 got my first job in Ethereum, I was working with team on Ethereum Governance related project.
 This was fail but [Griff](https://twitter.com/thegrifft) introduced me to [Jamie](https://twitter.com/jemenger)
 - June 2019 [Jamie](https://twitter.com/jemenger) offered me to help him out with [Ethereum Magicians](https://ethereum-magicians.org/).
 I started to help out with Operations and Events.
 Jamie became my mentor.
 This was my most valuable connection in Ethereum that I got.

-The story continues with me organising events for Ethereum Magicians and then in March 2020 I got support from Ethereum Foundation to work on Community Communications and supporting [Ethereum Meetup Organisers](https://medium.com/ethereum-meetups-support/creating-support-layer-for-the-local-ethereum-community-builders-6b3e73e4e556).

 # Proof Of Work
 ### 🌈 Progressbar